arturo-source/arturo-source.github.io/content/posts/connect-ssh-without-password.en.md

 ### Alternative without ssh-copy-id

 An alternative way, if you don't want to (or can't) use `ssh-copy-id`, is to copy your public key manually to the server.
-To do this, you will have to copy the content of `/home/arturo/.ssh/id_rsa.pub`, to see it open it, or run `cat /home/arturo/.ssh/id_rsa.pub`:
+To do this, you will have to copy the content of `~/.ssh/id_rsa.pub`, to see it open it, or run `cat ~/.ssh/id_rsa.pub`:

 ```txt
 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABgQDCY+hLD34jAoCrin5sRN1mclVxhaykt0pRdvsLxFJxypkwALqb18nx3ryYNNKygWnpmR4hmD19wHGVZZi7nUrgUcMbES03RvOdigIasfgjGR/dijs3b+HhEZ+iyJJjkOQumEm+0en4lKsh8nWecrb6FsMLRXBvPsB5lhr4bu15dP7/Ui/55LRyP/6MpszhQufS6xlaWXa2lY1dRPY/XDuWE+datnsZAPqn6KM2TQOQAvo1IPj3lwShMLuyzEfwSMQKBM+y+ltu0k/ogra1pk+PRcGEqEnjkojTmS/tigOoa9u+Zo4CDBCsTjZViaFI6aRs/+FHmfrmlWz91J1dleMhp8feIlsfhnwAFRvRvd6yYzY8N10MnixwRjw1cyNDwJgBojmjfHsz879KtkF4lQ934e1nXIrIPos7thT7tx0e4TEpmNZiB5XpIPZe8AERzyYTNqFN9pOVRIlelakjATKxrjiiNZTVJrbcMA7yIXb8BgW0kyJb1AZgSUFqcpOsLQE= arturo@localhost
 ```

 So, access the server, you may have a way to access without SSH, because some VPS providers will allow you to access in other ways.
 Otherwise, simply `ssh user@domain.com`.
-Open the file `/home/user/.ssh/authorized_keys`, or create it if it does not exist, by running `nano /home/user/.ssh/authorized_keys`.
+Open the file `/home/user/.ssh/authorized_keys` (shortened `~/.ssh/authorized_keys`), or create it if it does not exist, by running `nano ~/.ssh/authorized_keys`.

 Finally, paste the content you just copied.
 You should now be able to access the server with `ssh user@domain.com` from your machine.